zdwvrp/CS-4320/assignments/4-design-analysis-group-project.md

     - Draw IO : http://www.draw.io (Links to an external site.) (recommended by Jeremy)

 ### Step 2
-  - To provide a common base for this assignment, all groups will be working from the same requirements based off of Exercise 2.
-However, you will not have that until February 12.
-Until then, you will work off your own “best estimates” of the requirements.
+  - [To provide a common base for this assignment, all groups will be working from the same requirements based off of Exercise 2](./4-assignment-3-support-files/4-Design-requirements.md).
 Familiarize yourself as individuals and as a team with these requirements and ask questions in the Slack channel #design to clarify anything that needs clarified.

 ### Step 3
   - In lecture, we covered a few types of Unified Modeling Language (UML) diagrams: